The 10 Worst Places To Live In Alabama For 2023

-The worst places to live in Alabama are Talladega and Atmore for 2023 based on Friday Night Science.
+The worst places to live in Alabama are Atmore and Bessemer for 2024 based on Friday Night Science.

 People from Alabama are really passionate about being from Alabama.
 As a state, Alabama doesn’t necessarily get a lot of media attention, but it’s also a quiet gem, tucked away in the deep south.